cert-manager/website/content/docs/getting-started/README.md

 kubectl apply -f issuer-lets-encrypt-staging.yaml
 ```

-> 🎓️ The email address is only used by Let's Encrypt to remind you to renew the certificate after 30 days before expiry.
+> ℹ️ The email address is only used by Let's Encrypt to remind you to renew the certificate after 30 days before expiry.
 You will only receive this email if something goes wrong when renewing the certificate with cert-manager.

 You can check the status of the Issuer: